nicnosis/iu-courses/j360/checklist.md

 * Do you know how to change the `<title>` of your webpage?

 ### Body
-The `<body>` is made up tags, generally enclosed in angle brackets: `<tagname>`
+The `<body>` is made of tags, generally enclosed in angle brackets: `<tagname>`
-Make sure you are comfortable using these tags, and have a good understand of their uses:
+Make sure you are comfortable using these tags, and have a good understanding of their uses:

 * h1, h2, h3...
 * p